Thank you for taking the time to visit, I hope you enjoy the stories with in..

-I thought I would address a few things. when I set out to write this story, I was tired of the same old zombie drivel, characters who had no clue how to survive,or the incredibly over used, every one dies at the end stuff. why bother to read or watch, a story and waste your time rooting for characters who are going to die for no other reason than thats the way zombie stories end. the movie body count that is demanded for formulaic writing.
+when I set out to write this story, I was tired of the same old zombie story lines, characters who had no clue how to survive or the incredibly over used, every one dies at the end stuff.

-I wanted a story that didnt cover the way some of the 6.9 billion in the world died, but how a few of the one percent or so of seven billion got on with life in a much changed world and tried to live.
+I wanted a story that didn’t cover the way some of the 6.9 billion in the world died, but how a few of the one percent or so of seven billion got on with life in a much changed world and tried to live.

-Just think about all the places you could find with just a phone book. or how much data you could get off a back up server for the net if you only knew where one was at and had a generator to fire it up. and a Library wouldn’t even require a generator to recover the books that could teach you to farm, rewire generators, build homes and a million other things you would need to learn.
+Just think about all of the places you could find with just a phone book or how much data you could get off a back up server for the net if you only knew where one was located and had a generator to fire it up.
+A Library wouldn’t even require a generator to recover the books that could teach you to farm, rewire generators, build homes and a million other things you would need to know.

 “May you have warm words on a cold evening,